 Another procedure is when the doctor makes a small cut in the cyst to drain the fluid.
 He or she will place stitches at the edge of the cyst to allow a small opening to form.
 This procedure is called a marsupialization.
 You may have light discharge for a few weeks.
 Panty liners should be all you need to take care of this discharge.

 Less common procedures involve using a laser or having surgery to remove the entire gland.
 Both of these procedures are usually performed in a hospital as same-day surgery.

 Living with a Bartholin’s gland cyst

 It’s possible for Bartholin’s gland cysts to come back after treatment.
 This can happen even years later.
 If so, your doctor can treat the cyst again.
-Your doctor also may completely remove the Bartholin’s glands if cysts recur often.
+Your doctor also may remove the Bartholin’s glands if cysts recur often.